Eleukina/eleukina.github.io/_posts/2016-6-25-Animations.md

 Hello!
 On previous post I wrotten about processig program.
 And in this post I, also, write about animations from this program.

-At the start when me and my class undersood how to do animations, we began to experimentwith differen figures and values.
-Every time we made somthing beatiful and different!
+At the start when me and my class understood how to do animations, we began to experiment with different figures and values.
+Every time we made somthing beautiful and different!
 And I want to share my animations with you.
-You can see there on this [link](https://eleukina.github.io/animation/) .
+You can see them on this [link](https://eleukina.github.io/animation/) .

 ![_config.yml](https://i.ytimg.com/vi/IxOPqGeZUJk/maxresdefault.jpg)